 Okay, so back to Gary Graham.
 He contributes to a site called Big Hollywood, where he wrote his blog post Flashpoint!
 A Woman’s Right To Choose.
 Disclaimer: the language in his post is coarse, part of his being outside the box, but what he's written is well worth reading.
 I hope he's reaching people on this issue that those like me never will.

 Here are a couple paragraphs from the post:

 I have been on all sides of this issue for most of my life, and I can simply not escape the logic.
 That fetus a pregnant woman is carrying inside of her, regardless of the gestation stage, is a living, breathing human being.
 Yes, breathing—the amniotic sac forms 12 days after conception, and in the second trimester the baby is actually breathing the amniotic fluid.
 It’s not an ‘unviable tissue mass.’
 Not a wart, a mole, a skin outcropping, a boil, or a bundle of uncoordinated cells.
 It’s not just a ‘fetus’.

 It’s a baby.
 Not fully developed, true.
 Like an infant is not a fully developed and mature adult.
 But it’s a baby.

-While I'm on the prolife subject, take a look at some of the pictures from 2009's March for Life, taken by blogger Barbara Curtis.
-Barbara's family, which has adopted three children with Down syndrome, was also featured in an article from The Washington Post about alternatives to aborting babies diagnosed with Down syndrome.
+While I'm on the prolife subject, check out this article from The Washington Post about alternatives to aborting babies diagnosed with Down syndrome.
+It features the family of blogger Barbara Curtis, who adopted three children with Down syndrome.
 We love you, Barbara.
 Thanks for who you are and what you do.